The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 | $11$ | $-\frac{\pi}{2}$ | $0$ |

-In order to make communication easier, the following specifications are made:
+In order to make communication easier, the following conventions are made:

 Let a grid with $n$ layers be given.
-According to section 24.2, central difference quotients are second order, while other types of difference quotients are only first order.
-That's why you specify for the z coordinates of the levels that they should be in the middle of the scalar grid points of the neighboring layers, i.e
+According to Sect.
+24.2, central difference quotients are of second order, while other types of difference quotients are only of first order.
+Therefore, one specifies for the z-coordinates of the levels that they should lie in the middle of the scalar grid points of the neighboring layers, i.e.

 \[ \begin{align} \newtilde{z}\left(\phi, \lambda\right) = h\left(\phi, \lambda\right) + \frac{N_{L, O}}{N_L}\left(H - h\left(\phi, \lambda\right)\right) \end{align} \]

-The same procedure is followed for dual scalar fields, here the determining variable is the position $z_{j, i}$ of the dual scalar grid points, where $j$ is the horizontal index and $i$ is the layer again.
-For this size you lay
+The same procedure is followed for dual scalar fields; here the determining quantity is the position $z_{j, i}$ of the dual scalar grid points, where $j$ is the horizontal index and $i$ is again the layer.
+For this quantity one sets

 \[ \begin{align} z_{j, i} = \frac{1}{3}\sum_{j' \in \text{APC}(j)}z_{j', w, i} \end{align} \]

-fixed, so it is the average of the z positions of the vertical vectors of the three surrounding cells.
+fixed.
+So it is the mean of the z-positions of the vertical vectors of the three surrounding cells.

-The starting point are spherical coordinates with a generalized vertical coordinate $\zeta$, which depends on the horizontal coordinates.
-The transformation to global coordinates is
+The starting point is spherical coordinates with a generalized vertical coordinate $\zeta$ that depends on the horizontal coordinates.
+The transformation to global coordinates reads

 \[ \begin{align} x = r\left(\zeta, \phi, \lambda\right)\cos\left(\phi\right)\cos\left(\lambda\right), & {} & y = r\left(\zeta, \phi, \lambda\right)\cos\left(\phi\right)\sin\left(\lambda\right), & {} & z = r\left(\zeta, \phi, \lambda\right)\sin\left(\phi\right). \end{align} \]